Holmewi/1dv608-jh222qr-assignments/project/README.md

 Main scenario

 1. Admin wants to update a product
-2. System lists all product
+2. a) System lists all product
 3. Admin clicks edit link for the product
 4. System presents the information ready to edit as a text input
 5. Admin updates the information